WannesMalfait/Blender-shaders/src/mnode/shape.md

     6x^5-15x^4+10x^3 = x\cdot x\cdot x\cdot (x\cdot (x\cdot 6-15)+10)
 \\]

 What if we don't want to use polynomials?
 In that case, good candidates are the trigonometric functions like `Sine`, `Cosine` and `Tangent`.
 The problem here is that they are more expensive to evaluate, and less suited for the task.
-Another reason that we don't want to use them here, is that they are approximated very well by polynomials.
-In fact any continuous function on a closed interval can be approximated as closely as desired by polynomials, this result is known as the Stone-Weierstrass theorem.
+Another reason, is that they are approximated very well by polynomials.
+In fact any continuous function on a closed interval can be approximated as closely as desired by polynomials.
+This result is known as the Stone-Weierstrass theorem.
 This means that we are finding more complex polynomials to solve the same problems.
 If we do want to use `Sine`, we have to do some transforms on ranges to get it to line up.
 We will go into more detail on the `Sine` function when we talk about repetitions.

 ![Sine wave](images/sin.png)